 When I got back home Hamish had managed to let himself out of his playpen (got the door open) and was beside himself hyperventilating.
 His brother was not with him and he was confused.
 I sat in the chair and cried so Hamish and Michael crawled in to my lap and there we sat for hours missing MacTavish together.

 Run free my baby.
 You are now with the siblings who went before you.
 Ti, Angus, Pooh, Maxie, Diarmid, Alexander and Padraig were waiting for you along with cousins galore who have blessed our family in so many ways.
+A year after you passed Michael joined you so now you have everyone you knew with you.
 I will miss you always my boy and so sorry you didn't get all the years you should have.
 Always....
 Mom.